-- 4. The nature of the accountants' report is such that the objective of the reporting accountants' exercise does not differ in essence from that of an auditor.
-The underlying requirement of this HKSIR is that the reporting accountants will, in conducting the work necessary to provide the accountants' report, perform or rely on work that meets those requirements of HKSAs, or other equivalent auditing standards, that are applicable to the reporting accountants' exercise.
+- 2. Reporting accountants should also comply with HKSIR 100, Investment Circulars and Reporting Accountants when it is finalised and issued by the HKICPA. - 3.
+The nature of the accountants' report is such that the objective of the reporting accountants' exercise does not differ in essence from that of an auditor.
+The underlying requirement of this HKSIR is that the reporting accountants will, in conducting the work necessary to provide the accountants' report, perform or rely on work that meets those requirements of HKSAs, or other equivalent auditing standards1, that are applicable to the reporting accountants' exercise.
 The reporting accountants apply HKSAs on the basis set out in this HKSIR in the context of the following: - a. the reporting accountants are often reporting on financial information that has been included in, or formed part of, financial statements which have themselves already been subject to audit by an independent auditor; either by the same firm as the reporting accountants or by another firm of auditor.
-In consequence, there may be available to the reporting accountants a body of independent evidence relating to the historical financial information which would not be available to the auditor examining the financial information for the first time; - b. the financial information being examined may relate to accounting periods in circumstances where financial statements for one, and possibly two, subsequent periods have been prepared and audited.
-These circumstances mean that in assessing risks that may affect the historical financial information in relation to earlier periods the reporting accountants have the benefit of information relating to uncertainties affecting the financial information which would not have been available to auditor auditing the information for the first time; and - c. the reporting accountants do not have the statutory reporting responsibilities of auditor (for example there is no requirement to report if proper accounting records have not been kept by the entity).
-Details of the reporting responsibilities of an auditor under the Hong Kong Companies Ordinance (Cap.
-622) are set out in Practice Note 600.1 (Revised) "Reports by the Auditor under the Hong Kong Companies Ordinance (Cap.
-622)". - 5.
-This HKSIR provides standards that address those aspects of the reporting accountants' exercise that require the reporting accountants to perform procedures directly, for example risk assessment procedures.
-It also provides guidance on the application of HKSAs to the reporting accountants' exercise.
+In consequence, there may be available to the reporting accountants a body of independent evidence relating to the Historical Financial Information which would not be available to the auditor examining the financial information for the first time; - b. the financial information being examined may relate to accounting periods in circumstances where financial statements for one, and possibly two, subsequent periods have been prepared and audited.
+These circumstances mean that in assessing risks that may affect the Historical Financial Information in relation to earlier periods the reporting accountants have the benefit of information relating to uncertainties affecting the financial information which would not have been available to auditor auditing the information for the first time; and - c. the reporting accountants do not have the statutory reporting responsibilities of auditor (for example there is no requirement to report if proper accounting records have not been kept by the entity).
+Details of the reporting responsibilities of an auditor under the Companies Ordinance (Cap.
+622) are set out in Practice Note 600.1 (Revised), Reports by the Auditor under the Companies Ordinance (Cap.
+622).